Every Woman’s Marathon

 The Challenge

-For several years, Milk has shown up for women at marathons across the country with cool recovery lounges.
-The protein and nutrients within one glass provide a well-rounded boost for athletes that is particularly helpful post-activities.
+Milk hads long supported women at marathons with recovery lounges (The protein and nutrients in milk provide a well-rounded boost for athletes that is particularly helpful post-activities) and cheer squads, but wanted to take a bold step forward.

 KPIs